vgrover2/Matching-Algorithm/README.md

 # Matching-Algorithm

-• Java program that helped people learn basic computer skills, used SQLite to store data
+• Java program for a service that helped people learn basic computer skills, used SQLite to store data

 • Program made each session more efficient and maximized client learning